canjs/canjs/guides/getting-started-tutorial/routing.md

       }
     },
     menus: {
-      value: null,
+      value: null
-      serialize: false
     }
   }
 });
 ```

 Add the
-following code before the call to can.route.ready():
+following code before the call to `can.route.ready()`:

 ```
 can.route('/:restaurant');
 ```

-This line tells can.route to match any route going to the restaurant and
+This line tells `can.route` to match any route going to the restaurant and
 format it so that it is a forward slash followed by the serialized value.
 Add
-a serialize property to the restaurant attribute of the Application State
+a `serialize` property to the `restaurant` attribute of the Application State
 object as follows:

 ```